samsquire/ideas4/README.md

 Someone can move a piece of context to the protocol schema centrally.
 So adding a new column to a database or to a protocol  message is as simple as changing it in one place.

+# 163. System tree

+I find packages in Java to be almost useless.

+What I really want is a tree that gives a list of features and toggleables for each feature and manage their properties similar to JMX.

 # incomplete ideas